 Natalie Miller sorts her hand-dyed yarn balls.

 How do you work with wool?

 I love wool, and not just the wool product but everything about wool.
 From the sheep, the famer, the sheepdog, the raw fleece, the carding, the roving and the yarn.
 My favourite wool is from the Merino sheep.

 Yes, it’s my favourite part of the process – it’s like cooking with colour, or mixing paint on a palette.

 How many pieces of weaving and macramé is too many?

 You could never have enough.
 I would say I have 15 pieces hanging.
-I just bought a weaving from a favourite weaver Genevieve Griffiths at the exhibition, Woven, at Koskela.
-I’m currently building a house in Kangaloon with off-form concrete walls, typical to an art gallery, and it will showcase many more.
+We have just completed building a house in East Kangaloon with off-form concrete walls, typical to an art gallery, and the walls are the backdrop to my artwork.